-To illustrate the impact of market fluctuations, let’s continue with our above example where the assessed value was calculated as 400,000.
+To illustrate the impact of market fluctuations, let’s continue with our above example, where the assessed value was calculated as 400,000.
 Now assume that near to this property, an IT company has decided to build a new office.
-As soon as this information is available in the market domain, the dynamics of the locality has changed which will have an impact on the current valuations.
+As soon as this information is available in the market domain, the dynamics of the locality have changed, which will have an impact on the current valuations.
 Since there is a new office, people working there would like to buy a house nearby to save travel costs and time.

 |Who calculates it||County assessor on behalf of a local municipality||Real estate agent on behalf of his client|

 Houses, unlike other products, don’t come with price tags.
 They don’t have a fixed price but the prices that can change anytime.
-This is the reason we have the concepts of assessed value and market value.
+This is the reason we have the concepts of these values.

-- Assessed value is more like a base price set by the government or local authorities, calculated by a standard procedure and mainly determined for paperwork and tax calculations like annual property tax or one-time registry tax.
-It is recorded in the government files and does not change often- normally once a year.
+- The assessed value is more like a base price set by the government or local authorities, calculated by a standard procedure and mainly determined for paperwork and tax calculations like annual property tax or one-time registry tax.
+It is recorded in the government files and does not often change- normally once a year.

-This has a been a guide to Assessed Value vs Market Value.
-Here we discuss the top 5 difference between Assessed Value and Market Value along with infographics and comparison table.
+This article has been a guide to Assessed Value vs. Market Value.
+Here we discuss the top 5 differences between them along with infographics and a comparison table.
 You may also have a look at the following articles –